ramirorichmand/0203Lab_Decomposition_Wireframing_HTML/README.md

   - Footer
 - Re-created this Wireframe using HTML and semantic elements.
 I included the semantic element for `header`, `nav`, `section`, and `footer`.

-## Extensions - Later
+## Extensions

-- Create a second page for your shiny new website
+- Created a second page for my shiny new website
-- Use the same Header, Navigation, and Footer from the first page
+- Used the same Header, Navigation, and Footer from the first page
-- Add a sign-up form to that web page that contains the following inputs:
+- Added a sign-up form to that web page that contained the following inputs:
   - Email
   - Profile Picture (File upload that only accepts `.png` file type)
   - Bio Textarea